Aka-sh11/Aka-sh11/README.md

 - 😅 I tell computers to do things.
 Sometimes they listen.

 - ⚡ Fun fact: Verschlimmbessern !!

+- 🤺 Yoda once said, There is no try, only do.
+Fixing bugs, a good coder embraces.
 <br>

 ## Languages and Tools: